-Investment Objective: Axiom Diversified Monthly Income Portfolio (referred to as the Portfolio) seeks to achieve a mix of high current income and some long-term capital growth by investing primarily in a diversified blend of income and bond mutual funds, along with equity mutual funds (referred to as the Underlying Funds).
+Investment Objective: Axiom Balanced Growth Portfolio (the Portfolio) seeks to achieve a balance of income and long-term capital growth by investing in a diversified mix of equity, income, and bond mutual funds (Underlying Funds).

-Investment Strategies: The Portfolio has, under normal market conditions, a long-term strategic asset mix of fixed income (25-55%) and equities (45-75%).
+Investment Strategies: The Portfolio has, under normal market conditions, a long-term strategic asset mix of fixed income (10-40%) and equities (60-90%).
 The Portfolio Advisor may review and adjust the asset mix, in its sole discretion, depending on economic conditions and relative value of income and equity securities.
 The Portfolio will utilize strategic and tactical asset allocation strategies that will: